Enprogames/Bitcoin_JanusGraph/README.md

 To get started with the project, first clone the repository and navigate into the project directory.

+Copy the `.env.example` file to `.env` and modify the environment variables as specified.

 ## Using the Makefile

 The Makefile includes several commands to manage the Docker containers, networks, and volumes associated with the project.